ajreynol/rexec_cvc4/README.md

 # Basics

-The script `rexec` is used for managing multiple simultaneous builds of cvc4 via remote machine(s).
-It handles:
+The goal of these scripts is enable a flexible development paradigm for cvc4 where remote machine(s) can be used while syncronizing code from a local machine.

+The script `rexec` is the main entry point that implements this development paradigm.
+It handles cases where the developer is using:
 - Multiple copies of the cvc4 source,
 - Multiple build configurations for each of these sources (e.g. prod/debug).